 PhrozenSoft Safe USB

 At your place, you formatted the Flash Drive and added some files to it.
 Then for some reason, you have to plug it into someone else’s computer.
-If that computer is infected, the malware would detect the new drive and replicate to it.
-It means that in addition to whatever you were doing on the different computer, a “write operation” is also being performed where the malware is replicating.
+If that computer is infected, the malware would detect the new drive and replicate it.
+It means that in addition to whatever you were doing on a different computer, a “write operation” is also being performed where the malware is replicating.
 If you stop this “write operation”, the virus cannot copy itself to the USB Flash drive.
-Thus, when you make USB Drives read only, you are literally stopping any unwanted “write operation” to that drive.
+Thus, when you make USB Drives read-only, you are stopping any unwanted “write operation” to that drive.

 The method, however, fails if you need to copy files from an infected computer to your drive.
 It is in such cases where your antivirus has to intervene.
 To make it further secure, turn off AutoPlay in Windows so that your computer does not automatically open the USB drives as soon as they are plugged in.
 Then you can run an antivirus test on the drive to see if it is clean.

 When you install Phrozensoft Safe USB, it sits in your system tray.
-You can right click it and make your USB drives read-only.
+You can right-click it and make your USB drives read-only.
 You can also disable USB if you want though I don’t see any reason to disable it.
-Probably, the option is for small businesses who want to block USB.
+Probably, the option is for small businesses that want to block USB.

-Here are some other free USB security software reviewed at The Windows Club that help you with securing USB drives.
+Here are some other free USB security software reviewed at The Windows Club that helps you secure USB drives.

 - Autorun Deleter is a free program from The Windows Club, which disables and deletes the Autorun.inf virus.
-If you find that a removable media is infected with the autorun.inf virus, simply run this tool.
-It will delete the file and make a change in the Windows registry to ensure that it does not appear again.
+If you find that a removable media is infected with the autorun.inf virus runs this tool.
+It will delete the file and change the Windows registry to ensure that it does not appear again.